loicsander/RobofabPens/examples/README.md

 ## ShiftPen

 Two pens that affect an outline’s point coordinates.
 The first one ```AbstractShiftPen``` only collects the coordinates and returns the shifted value (as a printed output).
 The second one ```ShiftPen``` draws a shifted outline if provided with an external pen.
-Such a basic pen (a subclass of fontTools BasePen) has no drawing capabilities of its own; to draw something, it needs to wield another pen, the one that really draws and belongs to a glyph.
+Such a basic pen (a subclass of fontTools’ BasePen) has no drawing capabilities of its own; to draw something, it needs to wield another pen, the one that really draws and belongs to a glyph.

 **Basic usage**
 ```python